savicario/addis-ababa-hydroserver-training-2026/README.md

 For each step, we will demonstrate how the same task can be performed using:

 - The **HydroServer Data Management App** in the [HydroServer Playground](https://playground.hydroserver.org/browse).
 - The **hydroserverpy Python package**, which allows you to interact with HydroServer programmatically.
-The package is called hydroserverpy [(https://hydroserver.org/user-guides/tutorials/getting-started-with-hydroserverpy/).
+The package is called [hydroserverpy](https://hydroserver.org/user-guides/tutorials/getting-started-with-hydroserverpy/).

 ### Follow the presentation